dmcken/k3s-edge-setup/cilium-single/README.md

     --set bgpControlPlane.enabled=true --set kubeProxyReplacement=true --set ipv6.enabled=true \
     --set k8sServiceHost=127.0.0.1 --set k8sServicePort=6443 --helm-set=operator.replicas=1

 cilium status --wait
 ```

+The above will cycle a few times before exiting on its own (hopefully with zero errors).
+Wait for it to do so before continuing.

 ### Confirm all is working